How Narcissists Sell You A Dream to deliver a nightmare.

 The narcissists use of songs isn’t two people creating memories together, as it can be within a healthy relationship.
-It’s a narcissist mirroring what they’ve seen in the movies, what’s worked on exes in the past, all actions and gesture, expressions and words are done simply to draw us into their games so they can exploit us.
+It’s a narcissist mirroring what they’ve seen in the movies, what’s worked on exes in the past.
+All actions and gestures, expressions and words are done simply to draw us into their games so they can exploit us.

 There is manipulation with whatever a narcissist does and especially in the way they do this as they learn about us.
 To see what our strengths and weaknesses are so they can use them against us further into the relationship.